tiy-chs-ruby/assignments-june-2015/1.4-atm-classes/README.md

 ### Learning Objectives
 After completing this assignment, you should understand
+* how to parse a CSV (Comma Separated Values) file
 * how to create a `class`
 * how to instantiate a `class`
 * how to apply properties to a `class` (there are _many_ ways)